spinningarrow/input-switcher/README.md

 # Input Switcher

-Switches on and off audio inputs.
+Switches on and off relay-controlled audio inputs.